-But I learned a valuable lesson about how to set personal goals and stick with them.
-Full disclosure: Some of what is written here is from head knowledge, some from experience, and some come straight from failure.
+But I learned a valuable lesson about how to set personal goals in life and stick with them.
+Full disclosure: Some of what is written here is from head knowledge, some from experiencing success, and some come straight from failure.

 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.

-If you want to know how to write personal goals that stick, you have to know what you want.
+If you want to know how to write personal goals in life-the kind that you’ll stick with, you have to know what you want.
 Sound too easy?
 Well, think about it.
 How often do you stand in the kitchen, knowing that you want “something” but have no idea what?
 Oh.
 That’s just me?
 Okay…